The breathtaking Presidio is a must-see attraction in San Francisco.

 1. Visit the Parade Ground at the Main Post.

-The Main Post is the cultural heart of the Presidio.
+The Main Post is the cultural heart of the Presidio, used for public events like picnics and festivals.
 Spend some time relaxing on the expansive lawn at the Main Parade Ground, flanked by the Montgomery Street Barracks.
-Today it's used for public events like picnics and festivals.

 The five stunning, Colonial Revival buildings at the Parade Ground were constructed in the 1890s, and housed soldiers en route to conflicts like the Spanish-American War (1898), and the Philippine-American War (1899 to 1902).
-During the Philippine-American War, 80,000 soldiers passed through here.
+During the Philippine-American War, an astounding 80,000 soldiers passed through here!

 montgomery street barracks at the Presidio.